Two versions Dubai RTA's Sky Pod are being developed

 These units have a stylish design and conform to Dubai’s global standards.
 Such ultra-modern innovative systems assist in the smooth mobility through a high-rise network linking between high-rise towers.
 The unit can accommodate one to six riders and travel at a maximum speed of 150 km/h.

-The project is still in its initial stages, as plans for trials have yet to be set.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The project is still in its initial stages, as plans for trials have yet to be set.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.